 Lachs, Manfred, The Teacher in International Law: Teachings and Teaching.
 The Hague; London: Martinus Nijhoff Publishers, 1986.

 This seminal book, written by the former President of the International Court of Justice, focuses on ‘the teacher’ of international law, considering the teacher an active element in history as influencing law-making, decision-making, and the application of law.
 It is a study of teaching (singular) rather than teachings (plural) in international law, explained through the lens of a Western-oriented ‘Great Man theory’ history of international law.

+Roberts, Anthea, Is International Law International?
+Oxford: OUP 2017.

+With its comparative law approach to international law, this book is an important contribution to the topic of teaching.
+By means of careful empirical analysis, Roberts identifies how different national communities of international lawyers construct their understanding of international law, belying the field’s claim to universality.
+Although largely situated within the elite in both voice and scope, Roberts identifies the ways in which the academy limits access through exclusivity.

 “Roundtable on the teaching of international law”, 85 Proceedings of the Annual Meeting (American Society of International Law), 1991 Annual, pp. 102-123